26 Apr Back in the Canyon, we watch as a new season springs forth

 Delia got in touch with some very nice people at the phone company and we got internet.
 Then Delia called Elbrock, the well-drillers in the region who had serviced this well twice in the past.

 It was stunning to see the measured speed and efficiency of the Elbrock team.
 When they got the new pump installed, 700 feet down, we turned on the water, and there was just a sputter..
-I thought it was all over and we’d have to just call it a camping area BYOW,, bring your own water.
-Uh oh.
-Maybe the water table had fallen.
-Bunch might have been upset, but he didn’t show it, and walked the line up to the Gravity tank that fed the house, along which he spotted a wet place in the ground, found the leak in a bypass pipe and fixed it in 5 minutes and we had water.
+I thought it was all over and we’d have to just call it a camping area BYOW, bring your own water and had conclueded that the water table had fallen.
+Bunch might have been upset, but he didn’t show it, and walked the line up to the Gravity tank that fed the house, along which he spotted a tiny wet place in the ground, found the leak in a bypass pipe and fixed it in 5 minutes and we had water.
+Our story had a happy ending this time.
+For some big cities around the world in the next ten years, there might be no heroes from Elbrock to save them.

 That’s Walter, Bunch and John.
 And guess what, they were really nice guys!